doctorfree/DoctorFreeScripts/README.md

 [**chkinst**](chkinst) - Check if installed versions of files in current directory are different in order to determine if git repository is up-to-date.

-[**femvidlinks**](femvidlinks) - Create symbolic links to movie files where possible to reduce duplicate storage of movies.
-Link into my iTunes library.

 [**femzip**](femzip) - Convenience script to unzip Femjoy photo downloads

 [**latest**](latest) - List the top N newest files in a directory or hierarchy